jeffkwoh/wheelchair_weighing_scale/README.md

 ## Components

-Components of the system:
+The system comprises of a Raspberry Pi, which acts as a central processor.
+It is connected to the following:

+1. HX711 (provides weight readings via GPIO)
+  - Load cells
+2. Arduino (provides NFC readings via USB serial)
-1. NFC Tag
+  - NFC Tag Reader
-2. Weighing scale
-3. Display (undecided)
-4. LED indicators (undecided)
+3. LCD (output via GPIO)

 ## Features to develop